Chrome (video game): Plot

-Story

-Chrome takes place in the final years of the 22nd century, and opens with partners Bolt Logan (Jon St. John) and Ron "Pointer" Hertz, former special forces members turned freelancers, engaging on a routine mission to the planet Zorg to retrieve corporate blueprints that have been stolen by an unknown party.
-During the mission, Logan is betrayed and left to die by Pointer, who states his resentment of "being held back" by Logan and desire to prove his own superiority.
-Pointer also frames Logan for the theft of the blueprints, in case he survives.
-Logan meets up with another freelancer named Carrie, a computer hacker, and the two of them team up to escape the planet.
+Chrome takes place in the final years of the 22nd century, and opens with partners Bolt Logan and Ron "Pointer" Hertz, former special forces members turned freelancers, engaging on a routine mission to the planet Zorg to retrieve corporate blueprints that have been stolen by an unknown party.
+During the mission, Pointer betrays Logan.
+Logan meets up with another freelancer named Carrie and the two of them team up.

-One year later, Logan and Carrie have become business partners, traveling to the remote Valkyria system to engage in freelance bounty missions.
-Their initial missions are on behalf of the mining corporation SPACON, battling a group of pirates that have been hijacking SPACON transport ships and have also kidnapped a nanotechlogy scientist, Dr. Shybkov.
-The pirates turn out to be led by Jurgen Dexon, another form special forces associate of Logan who he describes as a sadist.
-Logan succeeds in rescuing Dr. Shybkov, and shoots down a shuttle carrying Dexon as he attempts to escape, seemingly killing him.
+One year later, Logan and Carrie have become business partners.
+Their initial mission is on behalf of the mining corporation SPACON, battling a group of pirates that have been hijacking SPACON transport ships and have also kidnapped a nanotechnology scientist.

 Later, Logan and Carrie are contracted by SPACON to help colonists on the planet Terbon fight off attacks by a gang of thugs called the Hannibals.
-Logan rescues the daughter of the colony's leader, John Brown, and succeeds in killing the Hannibal leader.
-However, he learns that a single operative (revealed to be Pointer) has single-handedly massacred the entire SPACON corporation, effectively dissolving the company.
-SPACON's assets are absorbed by the larger Coretech corporation, with which they had been partners.
-Coretech's representative, Nicole Parker, contacts Logan and reveals that Dexon and the Hannibals were in the employ of the Zetrox corporation, who want to drive off the colonists from Terbon to seize the resources on their land.
+Logan learns that a single operative, revealed to be Pointer, has single-handedly massacred the entire SPACON corporation.

+SPACON's assets are absorbed by the larger Coretech corporation.
+Coretech's representative, Nicole Parker, reveals that Dexon and the Hannibals were in the employ of the Zetrox corporation, who want to drive off the colonists from Terbon to seize the resources on their land.
 Logan embarks on Coretech's behalf to a Zetrox space station to retrieve evidence of Zetrox's illegal actions.
-Logan succeeds in retrieving the evidence, and escapes after a shootout with Ming Tse, Zetrox's representative.
-However, Nicole Parker is captured by Zetrox soldiers while on her way to delivering the evidence against Zetrox to the government.
-Logan succeeds in rescuing her, in the process killing Jurgen Dexon, who had survived the shuttle crash and been rebuilt by Zetrox with bionic implants and cybernetic limbs in order to lead the kidnapping operation.
+Logan succeeds in retrieving the evidence, and rescues Nicole Parker after she is captured by Zetrox soldiers.